 "That indeed was the way we started out in the Cowles Commission, but it then became a routinized team effort.
-Somebody had to be responsible for the data files, someone had to be responsible for system design, and someone had to be responsible for forecasting and applications" (ibid., p.
-415).
-Be it during his time at the Cowles, in Michigan, in Pennsylvania, during his participation in the construction of the Brookings model or of Project LINK, Klein conceived econometric modeling as a team effort that established clear tasks for each of the team members.
-Every member had to follow a specific procedure.
+Somebody had to be responsible for the data files, someone had to be responsible for system design, and someone had to be responsible for forecasting and applications" (415).
+Throughout his career at Cowles, Michigan, Pennsylvania, and during his participation in the construction of the Brookings model or of Project LINK, Klein conceived econometric modeling as a team effort that established clear tasks for each of the team members, where every member had to follow a specific procedure.